AODQ/monte-toad/taskell.md

 - controllable flyout camera in UI
 - sometimes plugins unload themselves when other plugins load
 - optional imgui integration with all plugins
+- openmp does not work properly when using nanort acceleration structure
+- better kernel control (can control when/how and what order kernels are dispatched)